SandroAlex/iftools/README.md

 ## Overview

 Some tools for calculating basic metrics from information theory.
-Here we are learning how to interface `python` and `C` code for better performance.
+Here we are learning how to interface Python and C++ code for better performance, see more in [this tutorial](http://www.fap.if.usp.br/~sandroal/post1_python_cpp.html).